kc-ml2/Take-Home-Projects/CV_Classification_and_Quantization/README.md

 ---

 ## **Deliverables**
+A github link to a repo containing

-1. A Jupyter Notebook or Python script that includes preprocessing, model training, and quantization.
+    1. Jupyter Notebook or Python script that includes preprocessing, model training, and quantization.
     2. A 1–2 page written analysis report from Part 4.